MicrosoftDocs/azure-devops-docs/docs/user-guide/services.md

 monikerRange: '>= tfs-2013'
 ---

-# What features and services do I get with Azure DevOps and TFS?
+# What features and services do I get with Azure DevOps?

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

-With Azure DevOps Services and Team Foundation Server (TFS), you gain an integrated set of services and tools to manage your software projects, from planning and development through testing and deployment.
+With Azure DevOps, you gain an integrated set of services and tools to manage your software projects, from planning and development through testing and deployment.
 Services are delivered through a client/server model.
 Many of them are delivered through an easy-to-use web interface that you can access from all major browsers.
 Some services, such as source control, build pipelines, and work tracking, can also be managed through a client.

 Access web services through the following areas, as shown in the following image.